Health Library

 Bladder Stress Test in Women

-A bladder stress test simulates the accidental release of urine ( urinary incontinence) that may occur when you cough, sneeze, laugh, or exercise.
-A Bonney test is done as part of the bladder stress test, after the doctor verifies that urine is lost with coughing.
-It is similar to the bladder stress test except the...
+A bladder stress test simulates the accidental release of urine (urinary incontinence) that may occur when you cough, sneeze, laugh, or exercise.
+A Bonney test is done as part of the bladder stress test, after the doctor verifies that urine is lost...

 Bladder and Other Urothelial Cancers Screening: Screening - Patient Information [NCI]